A Surprising Discovery.

 The solution?
-A small stand mirror.
+A small, powder blue framed stand mirror.
 For ten bucks, it was just a bonus that it had both 1x and 3x magnification.

 Well, maybe not.

-I’m not sure how many years have passed since I looked at my face under 3x magnification, but lets just say it is a little different (wrinkles).
+I’m not sure how many years have passed since I looked at my face under 3x magnification, but lets just say it looks a

 In addition to the wrinkles and gray hairs, last month marked another birthday.